Scholarships

 November 1, 2025 – January 31, 2026 (Research Fellowship)

-Ph.D. candidate in art history under Prof. Dr. Krista Kodres, Estonian Academy of Arts (EKA), Tallinn.
+Ph.D. candidate in art history at the Estonian Academy of Arts (EKA) in Tallinn under Prof. Dr. Krista Kodres.

 Ragne Soosalu, Tallin